 Most of us get our first serving of phosphatidylserine when we are infants, since it’s a natural component of human breast milk.

-Phosphatidylserine is found in many foods, but mostly in animal foods few of us eat with the top sources being cow brains, Atlantic mackerel, chicken hearts, eel, and offal.
-(42)
+Phosphatidylserine is found in many foods, but mostly in animal foods that few of us eat — top sources are cow brains, Atlantic mackerel, chicken hearts, eel, and offal.

-The average diet contains 130 mg of phosphatidylserine, but the therapeutic dosage is considered to be 300 mg per day.
+The average diet contains 130 mg of phosphatidylserine daily, but a therapeutic dosage is thought to be 300 mg per day.

 Unless you regularly eat phosphatidylserine-rich foods, you almost certainly could benefit from taking supplemental phosphatidylserine.